doyleLai/Arduino-DCC-Station/README.md

 # Arduino-DCC-Station
+A simple Arduino model train control (DCC) system acts as a command station to control DCC decoders.

 This project adapted Michael Blank's [program code](http://www.oscale.net/en/simpledcc) for signal generation.
 The original program supports one decoder only.
 This program supports up to 9 decoders and provides command controls interface on the serial port.

-The Arduino program generates two opposite DCC signals.
+The program generates two opposite DCC signals.
 When one signal goes HIGH, the other goes LOW, and vice versa.
 That means you can connect them to an H-bridge circuit to boost up the signal to power the track and locomotives.

 ## Board Compatibility
 The program uses the hardware timer and interrupts to achieve the precise pulse width generations of the DCC signal.
-Not all Arduino boards are supported.
+The following Arduino boards are supported.

-Supported boards:
 - Arduino UNO (Other ATmega328p based boards may be supported)
 - Arduino UNO WiFi Rev.2 (Other ATmega4809 based boards may be supported)

 ## Wiring
 Connect pin 11 and pin 12 on Arduino to the two input pins of the H-bridge.
 Connect the two output pins of the H-bridge to the track.
 Be sure you use an H-bridge to deliver the large current flow used by locomotives.
 Do not connect Arduino pins to the track nor locomotives directly.
+Also, make sure you use an external power source instead of the USB 5v to power the H-bridge.
+The nominal voltages limit for N and HO scale are 12v and 15v according to the NMRA standard ([S-9.1](https://www.nmra.org/sites/default/files/standards/sandrp/pdf/s-9.1_electrical_standards_for_digital_command_control_2021.pdf)).

 ## Installation
 1. Download and unzip the project.
 2. Open the folder "Arduino-DCC-Station" with Arduino IDE.
-3. Upload the program to your Arduino board.
+3. Upload the sketch to your Arduino board.
 4. Connect the Arduino to the H-bridge circuit and the track.
 5. Open Serial Monitor and send control messages (see below) to control your locos.

 ## Control Messages
 The program reads control messages from the default serial port and generates corresponding DCC signals.
-The states of locomotives, including the direction, speed step and function ON/OFFs of F0-F20 (F0 refers to headlight), are stored in the SRAM so the system will output DCC packets to all locomotives periodically without the need of repetitive control messages.
+The states of locomotives, including the direction, speed step and function ON/OFFs of F0-F20 (F0 refers to headlight), are stored in the SRAM so the system will output DCC packets to the rails continuously without having the need of resending control messages.

 ### Message format
 Each message is enclosed by "<>" and has the following format: